 Caritas Switzerland’s engagement is fully aligned with the national development priorities set by the Government of Uganda to transform the Ugandan society from a peasant to a modern and prosperous country by 2040.

 Education and Income

-Caritas Switzerland’s intervention in the field of education aims at the socio-economic (re)integration of vulnerable youth and namely youth prisoners and teenage-mothers so as to promote social justice, economic development, good governance, and the prevention of rights abuses, crime and social or political unrest.
-Key elements/ objectives include: development of entrepreneurship and life skills; establishment of learning and mentorship mechanisms to accompany target youth in the development and implementation of small businesses; access to secondary education and vocational training; provision of start-up kits to launch small businesses; improved reintegration into communities; promotion of income generating activities, small savings and credits among particularly poor families; sensitization and advocacy.
-Implementation is managed by currently two local NGOs who are pursuing a multi-actor approach through engagement of communities, government, and civil society as well as the academic and private sectors.
+The objective of the interventions in the field of education and income supported by Caritas Switzerland is to promote the socio-economic (re)integration of marginalised youth, in particular juvenile offenders and vulnerable girls including teenage mothers.
+The intention is to promote social justice, sustainable economic development, good governance and social stability.
+Key elements to realize this include: The development of entrepreneurship and life skills; the establishment of learning and mentoring mechanisms to support young people in the development and set-up of small businesses; access to education and vocational training; the provision of small amounts of capital to start micro-enterprises; income promotion for parents and care takers, awareness-raising, sensitization and advocacy.
+Implementation is managed by two local non-governmental organisations that work closely with the government, civil society as well as the academic and private sectors.

 Food Security and Markets